jamesohortle/loanwords_gairaigo/loanwords_gairaigo/docs/japanese_transcription.md

 # Transcription for Japanese

-We follow the [_Nihon-shiki_](https://en.wikipedia.org/wiki/Nihon-shiki_romanization) method for transcribing Japanese _kana_ into Roman letters since it is a one-to-one representation.
+We follow the [_Nihon-shiki_](https://en.wikipedia.org/wiki/Nihon-shiki_romanization) method for transcribing Japanese _kana_ into Roman letters since it is a one-to-one representation.
 However, we make some important modifications.

 ## Modifications